Execution of pipelines¶

 To find out more information on the output files please go to the output files section.

-How to download data from SRA?¶
+How to fetch sequencing samples from SRA?¶

 An independent Snakemake workflow workflow/rules/sra_download.smk